rails/rails/guides/source/routing.md

 end
 ```

-Since this is a regular Ruby source file you can use all of Ruby's features to help you define your routes.
+Since this is a regular Ruby source file, you can use all of Ruby's features (like conditionals and loops) to help you define your routes.

 NOTE: The `Rails.application.routes.draw do ... end` block that wraps your route definitions is required to establish the scope for the router DSL (Domain Specific Language) and must not be deleted.